The Sounds of Breastfeeding

-First time parents are often surprised by the feeding noises that come with breastfeeding a baby.
+First time parents are often surprised by the feeding noises that come with nursing a baby.
 Breastfeeding and parenting books don’t usually mention these sounds.
 Photos are silent and many expectant parents have never spent time with a breastfeed baby.
 So, what are the sounds of breastfeeding and what do they tell us?

 In the first three to five days your milk volume is small to match your baby’s small tummy size.
 Your baby may suck several times before you hear a swallowing sound.
 As the milk volume increases your baby will suck rapidly at the beginning of each feeding to trigger the letdown of your milk (milk ejection reflex).
 Once your milk starts flowing, your baby will usually suck once or twice for each swallow.
 A baby who is getting a good mouthful of milk with each suck makes a small gulping noise with each swallow.
 This is sometimes too quiet to hear.
 After swallowing, your baby will breathe out with a puff of air that sounds like a “k-ah” sound.
 After breathing out (exhaling) your baby will breathe in and swallow again, repeating the cycle.
 When your milk is letting down strongly, your baby will suck, swallow, breath, suck, swallow, breathe in a rhythmic gulp/”k-ah” pattern.